Youngben1/Youngben1/README.md

 Front End Web Developer
 -----------------------

-I have been learning to code for (2) two years, I am conversant with HTML, CSS and Javascript.
+I am conversant with HTML, CSS and Javascript.
 I mainly use React and NextJS.
 I like to use Tailwind, also have knowledge using styled components, chakra UI and vanilla CSS

-* 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [benjaminrenny@gmail.com](mailto:benjaminrenny@gmail.com)
 * 🧠  I'm learning Typescript and Python